Women have it especially difficult when it comes to burning fat.

 Rockstar Skinny Gal has some cutting edge ingredients, like white kidney bean and African mango, but the benefits of these might be offset for many women by the heavy reliance on caffeine.

-Because the rest of the ingredients are tied up in a proprietary blend, it’s hard to tell exactly how much caffeine there is preserving, but it may well be enough to make you jittery–especially if you are on the small side already.
+Because the rest of the ingredients are tied up in a proprietary blend, it’s hard to tell exactly the caffeine content.

 RSP Quadralean is a very powerful fat burner, but it relies heavily on a combination of stimulants like caffeine, bitter orange extract, and yohimbe bark extract.